 B-605: Customer Notification

 The VR counselor must inform the customer that his or her VR case is being closed before closing the case.
-Notification can be provided in person, by phone, or in writing.
-The notification must include the reason the case is being closed and the availability of post-employment services, if applicable.
-The notice must also include offering or providing a copy of the brochure, "Can We Talk," which outlines the VR appeals procedure if the customer disagrees with the closure.
-The VR counselor must document in RHW the date and method the notification was provided.
+Notification may be provided in person, by phone, or in writing.
+The notification must include the reason that the case is being closed and the availability of post-employment services, if applicable.
+The notice must also include a copy of the RHW-generated closure letter as well as offer or provide a copy of the brochure titled "Can We Talk?," which outlines the VR appeals procedure, if the customer disagrees with the closure.
+The VR counselor must document in RHW the date and method used to provide the notification.

 If the customer has completed an application for VR services and the VR counselor is unable to contact the customer directly for any reason, then written notification must be sent by letter or encrypted email at least 10 business days prior to closing the case, to allow time for the customer to contact the VR counselor if there are any concerns about closing the case.
 Copy and paste the email or letter notification that was sent in a case note with the topic "Attempt To Contact."
 Refer to VRSM E-300: Case Note Requirements for additional details.